b0llull0s/Arch-Installation-Scripts/README.md

 sudo echo "SUCCESS"
 ```
 ### AppArmor:
-- Add the kernel parameters to your bootloader
+- Add the kernel parameters to your bootloader:
 ```bash
 # For GRUB:
 sudo nano /etc/default/grub